adrikachowdhury/adrikachowdhury-adrikachowdhury.github.io/README.md

-# About Me
+<div style="font-family: Garamond; font-size: 170%; background-color: #F0F8FF;"> <strong > About Me </strong> </div>
-_Hi, I am Adrika Chowdhury, based in Chattogram, Bangladesh.
+<i>Hi, I am Adrika Chowdhury, based in Chattogram, Bangladesh.
 I am pursuing my Bachelor of Science in Computer Science at the Asian University for Women, and expect to graduate in 2025.<br>As a person, I believe in being friendly, dedicated, hard-working, and enthusiastic.
 I am also quite efficient in teamwork and organization.
 During my pastime, I often engage myself in digital painting, listening to music, or watching series.<br>I have been planning to do my higher studies in my major after my undergraduate studies.
 After completing my Bachelor's and Master's, I set my career goal to secure a high-standard job in the field of Computer Science to get enough important skills needed these days.
-I believe that these skills would be crucial for me to compete in the challenging world._
+I believe that these skills would be crucial for me to compete in the challenging world.</i>

-## Skills
+<div style="font-family: Garamond; font-size: 170%; background-color: #F0F8FF;"> <strong > Skills </strong> </div>
 - Language Fluency (Native Bangla and English)
 - Time Management Skills
 - Organizational Skills